vetinari/brickd_exporter/README.md

 `collector.sensor_labels` is a mapping of the UID of the brick(let), to sensor id (as string, usually `"0"` for all except with the "Outdoor Weather Bricklet" to a key -> value map of strings, see [brickd.yml](brickd.yml) for examples.
 Those will only applied to the defined sensors.

+`collector.expire_period` sets a duration after which old values are not exported anymore, i.e. if the latest value of a brick / bricklet has been received from brickd more than this period ago it will not be shown anymore. `0s` (or any other `time.Duration` of `0` disables this feature (the default).
+Do not set this too low or you might not export anything :)
+Depending on your use case 2 or more times the `collector.callback_period` should be OK.

 ### Running